Cut Carbon Emissions by changing your Hot Water Cylinder Timer | Guernsey Electricity

 But when thousands of people think the same thing, a huge amount of unnecessary pressure is placed on the electricity grid.
 During winter, the Vale power station is needed to top-up using fossil-fuels when this demand peaks.

 Unfortunately, that means the carbon impact of tens of thousands of households heating water at the same time during peak hours is considerable.
+That's why our campaign focuses on encouraging people to rethink how they heat their water as a simple switch has such a big impact.

 What is the carbon cost of heating water?